 - The hearing officer will determine responsibility for the alleged violation(s) using a "more likely than not" standard.
-If the hearing officer is not a Community Standards and Conduct staff member, the hearing officer will refer the case back to Community Standards and Conduct for sanction consideration. - If the student is found responsible for one or more violations of the Student Code of Conduct, Community Standards and Conduct will determine the most appropriate sanction(s) based on the circumstances of the incidents and the student's past conduct history.
-In its discretion, Community Standards and Conduct may consult with or refer the sanctions determination to a Dean of Students, an Associate Dean of Students, or someone who holds a similar position. - A Community Standards and Conduct staff member will prepare the appropriate outcome notification that will outline the findings, sanctions and information regarding the appeal process.
+If the hearing officer is not a Community Standards and Conduct staff member, the hearing officer will refer the case back to Community Standards and Conduct for sanction consideration. - If the student is found responsible for one or more violations of the Student Code of Conduct, Community Standards and Conduct will determine the most appropriate sanction(s) based on, but not limited to, the circumstances of the incidents and the student's past conduct history. - A Community Standards and Conduct staff member will prepare the appropriate outcome notification that will outline the findings, sanctions and information regarding the appeal process.
 This notice will be sent to the student's JWU email account.